Blood on the Debate Floor

 - Unfortunately, for obvious reasons, beating down a Nay vote causes them to like you even less, making them more likely to vote against you the next time you pass a proposal.
 The Dark Assembly is less about bribes and trying to sway them to your side and more yet another reason for Level Grinding.

-- The most (in)famous occurence of this: the assassination of Gaius Julius Caesar (the famous one) inside the Senate (actually Pompey's Theater, where the Senate was temporarily meeting) on March 15, 44 BC.
+- The most (in)famous occurrence of this: the assassination of Gaius Julius Caesar (the famous one) inside the Senate (actually Pompey's Theater, where the Senate was temporarily meeting) on March 15, 44 BC.
 The reason the conspirators chose to kill him there is that, by custom, only senators were allowed to enter the chamber, so Caesar couldn't bring bodyguards.

 - South African Prime Minister Hendrik Verwoerd, architect of apartheid, was stabbed to death in Parliament in 1966 by a derangednote Communist parliamentary courier.

 - Happened in the Russian Duma in 2005.

 - Happens regularly in several South East Asian countries.

 - South Korean Parliament members cannot be arrested while in debate, this goes back to the long practice of SK presidents arresting opponents before critical votes.
 This has resulted in a number of notable brawls, second in number only to Taiwan.